Leveraging Robotics Simulation for Safer, More Efficient Deployments

 Robotics Simulation Improves Deployment Confidence

-Robotics simulations were once confined to academia and Research and Development (R&D), but the landscape has progressed.
+As pointed out in our Research Highlight, Emerging Paradigms in Robotics Simulationobotics simulations were once confined to academia and Research and Development (R&D), but the landscape has progressed.
 Advanced simulator technologies like digital twins, virtual commissioning, and hardware-in-the-loop are now considered essential for successful robotic deployments.
 These solutions utilize various Internet of Things (IoT) and sensor data within a facility to provide real-time insights into a hypothetical robot deployment.
 Synthetic data and generative AI further enhance simulation outcomes by supporting robot training and learning algorithms.

 Simulating a robot’s capabilities in a virtual environment is safer and more efficient than testing a physical robot.
 For example, physically testing a robotic arm at a car manufacturing assembly line can disrupt the production process and risk operational downtime.
 On the other hand, a robotics simulator allows this testing to be done digitally and without the physical robot.
 Similarly, verifying a virtual robot’s performance assures engineers that the real-life counterpart will work properly and safely once deployed.

-The three pillars of robotics simulation include digital twins, virtual commissioning, and hardware-in-the-loop.
+The three key aspects of robotics simulation include digital twins, virtual commissioning, and hardware-in-the-loop.

 • Robotic Digital Twin: A digital twin is a virtual replica of a robot that mimics the functionality and real-time data generation of the physical robot.
 From there, engineers can simulate how the robot will perform in the field.
 Crucially, the digital twin ensures the robot's design is optimized for safety, speed, strength, or other desired attributes.
 Notable vendors in the robotics digital twin space include NVIDIA, Siemens, Dassault Systèmes, ABB, etc.